lezinst/prodigious-parsnips/README.md

 brew install yarn
 brew install redis
 brew install postgresql

+To run the react native simulator: react-native run-ios
 ```

 Yarn is a replacement for npm.
 It's faster and *guarantees* consistency -- as you deploy your code in various environments, you won't run the risk of slight variations in what gets installed.